alexle/alexle.github.com/posts/linked-list-python.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.tail = new_node<br>
 </div>

-To remove a node from the linked list:
+To remove a node from the linked list, we must keep track of *three* nodes - the node we're attempting to remove, and the nodes before and after it.
+This is to be able to re-stitch the list back together after removing a node.

-1. Create pointers to keep track of the previous and current node.
+1. Iterate through the list to find the node to remove.
-2. Iterate through the list until the index (or an invalid node) is reached.
+2. Create pointers to keep track of the previous and current node.
 3. Adjust the previous's 'next' pointer (currently point to current node) to current's 'next' pointer, therefore *skipping* the index node.

 <div id="code">